petcap/AMQPTester/README.md

 ```

 This is academic code and is hence not meant to be used in production environments.
 All code in this repository is released under GNU GPLv2.

+More documentation is available in the thesis, see `Thesis.pdf`.